 There’s no cure for Alzheimer’s, but there are treatments that can slow the progression of the disease.

 Although many people have heard of Alzheimer’s disease, some aren’t sure exactly what it is.
 Here are some facts about this condition:

 - Alzheimer’s disease is a chronic (long-term), ongoing condition.
 It is not a typical sign of aging.

-- Alzheimer’s and dementia are not the same thing.
+- Alzheimer’s and dementia aren’t the same thing.
 Alzheimer’s disease is a type of dementia.

 - There’s no single expected outcome for people with Alzheimer’s.
 Some people live a long time with mild cognitive damage, while others experience a more rapid onset of symptoms and quicker disease progression.